 Your Brain Is Dealing With The Trauma Your Amputation Caused

-When Does A Pre-Amputation Dream Become A
+Does A Post-Amputation Dream Become A Nightmare?

-Preamputation Dreams Can Be Very Profound and Emotionally Disturbing
+Post-amputation Dreams Can Be Very Profound and Emotionally Disturbing

 Processing the Emotions of a Posttraumatic Nightmare